×

 Skeletal Traction

-Skeletal traction involves surgically pinning a metal implant to the thigh bone/shin bone, and an external traction pulley is used to pull/realign the broken parts.
+Skeletal traction involves surgically pinning a metal implant to the thigh bone/shin bone.
+An external traction pulley is used to pull/realign the broken parts of the pelvis.

 External Fixation